|

 - A person who collects many types of insects is called an Entomologist.

-- Some butterflies and moths live through the winter as eggs, others in the larvae and chrysalis stage (Caterpillar),
+- Some butterflies and moths live through the winter as eggs, others in the larvae and chrysalis stage (Caterpillar), while some as adults (butterflies).
+The adults often hide in leaf piles, under loose bark and stones.

 - Some caterpillars protect themselves by being covered with hair or spines.
 Some caterpillars also contain poisonous or distasteful juices.